Multiple-answer selection lets your respondent choose multiple responses to your question among the options. With Multiple answer selection, you can:

 2. In the Individual responses tab, you'll be able to see all answers and comments from each person in one place.

-I have responded to my survey but I don't see the results in the Analyze tab
+I have responses in my survey, but I don't see the results in the Analyze tab

 After submitting your survey response, please refresh the browser tab with the Analyze tab.
 You should see the results then.